madpin/super-duper-audio-recorder/README.md

 1. Click the microphone icon in the left ribbon or use the command palette
 2. Select your desired folder and audio source
 3. Hit that record button and speak your brilliant thoughts
+4. Use the pause button to temporarily halt recording when needed
+5. For multi-track recording, select "Add Track" to create a new track
-4. Stop when you're done and find your recording in the selected folder
+6. Stop when you're done and find your recording(s) in the selected folder

 ## Configuration